Stok/stok.github.io/_posts/2016-05-03- Running a Python script from a web server using CGI.markdown

 categories: Projects
 ---

 In a previous [post], I presented a Python script for scraping some data off of a website.
 I then put that script on an AWS micro-instance.
 Here are some of the details on getting the server bit up and running.
-Disclaimer: I'd never done this before, and many of the concepts are new to me.
-Be prepared for some lack of clarity and a good dose of bullshit.

 The [common gateway interface (CGI)] is used to create dynamic websites.
 Looking at examples on how this works, I gather that the server is told to run a specific interpreter (python, say) on a script (kept server-side).
 The script can be made to respond with some html that the server can display as the result.
 I'm not too sure about how this gets done.
 I just figured out how to set it up.